Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

 Finally, Model 8 can be viewed as a reduced model of Model 9.
 To be specific, we can choose a parabolic subgroup of $\GSO_{12}$ in Model 9 whose Levi subgroup is isomorphic to $\GSO_8\times \GL_2$ such that the intersection of the Levi subgroup with the subgroup $H$ of $\GSO_{12}$ in Model 9 is exactly the subgroup $H$ of $\GSO_8\times \GL_2$ in Model 8.
 Under this point of view, we can also view Model 7 as a reduced model of Model 6, view Model 4 as a reduced model of Model 9 and view Model 9 as a reduced model of Model 10.
 This explains all the non-reductive models in Table \ref{fig:1}.
 We summarize the relations among these models in the following diagram:

-\begin{rmk} Besides the 7 non-reductive cases in the table above, there are another three non-reductive spherical pairs that are the Whittaker induction of strongly tempered reductive spherical pairs without Type N spherical root: \begin{enumerate} \item The Whittaker models for quasi-split reductive groups. \item The non-reductive Gan--Gross--Prasad models for the general linear groups, the unitary groups, or the orthogonal groups.
+\begin{rmk} Besides the 7 non-reductive cases in the table above, there are another three more non-reductive spherical pairs that are the Whittaker induction of strongly tempered reductive spherical pairs without Type N spherical root: \begin{enumerate} \item The Whittaker models for quasi-split reductive groups. \item The non-reductive Gan--Gross--Prasad models for the general linear groups, the unitary groups, or the orthogonal groups.
 They are the Whittaker inductions of the reductive Gan--Gross--Prasad models. \item The model $(\GSO_{10},(\GL_2\times \GL_1)\ltimes U)$ introduced by Ginzburg \cite{Gi} in his study of the Spin L-function of $\GSO_{10}$.
-This is the Whittaker induction of the model $(\GL_3\times \GL_2,\GL_2)$. \end{enumerate} The local relative characters of the Whittaker models have been computed by Lapid-Mao in \cite{LM}; the local relative characters of the non-reductive Gan--Gross--Prasad models have been computed by Liu in \cite{L}; and the local relative character of $(\GSO_{10},(\GL_2\times \GL_1)\ltimes U)$ has been computed by Ginzburg in \cite{Gi}.
+This is the Whittaker induction of the model $(\GL_3\times \GL_2,\GL_2)$. \end{enumerate} The local relative characters of the Whittaker models have been computed by Lapid-Mao in \cite{LM} and the local relative characters of the non-reductive Gan--Gross--Prasad models have been computed by Liu in \cite{L}.
+The period integral of the model $(\GSO_{10},(\GL_2\times \GL_1)\ltimes U)$ has been studied by Ginzburg in \cite{Gi} and its local relative character can be computed by the same method as in this paper.
 The local relative characters over unramified places for these models are also of the form \eqref{eq:I-Delta-L} as our models in Table \ref{fig:1}.
 The representation $\rho_X$ is the tensor representation for the non-reductive Gan--Gross--Prasad models, and the Spin representation of $\GSpin_{10}(\BC)$ for the model $(\GSO_{10},(\GL_2\times \GL_1)\ltimes U)$.
 For the Whittaker model, the numerator $L$-function $L(\frac{1}{2},\pi,\rho_X)$ is just 1.

 In general, by a tedious case by case argument (i.e. we checked all the parabolic subgroups of all the reductive groups) which we will not include in this paper, we believe that any spherical pair that are the Whittaker induction of a strongly tempered spherical pair without Type $N$ spherical root must be one of the 10 cases above (7 in Table \ref{fig:1} and 3 in this remark).
 Hence the local relative character of a spherical pair that is either strongly tempered or the Whittaker induction of a strongly tempered spherical pair should always be the form \eqref{eq:I-Delta-L} over unramified places. \end{rmk}